 After you've taken your pension pot your scheme administrator will tell you how much of the lifetime allowance you've used up.
 If you're subject to the lifetime allowance charge they'll also tell you how much you have to pay.

 Payment of some lump sums after a member's death triggers a test of pension savings against the lifetime allowance.
 Usually these lump sums are paid if a member dies while still working.
-Where this happens the scheme administrator must give all the following information to the member's personal representative within three months:
+Where this happens the scheme administrator must give all the following information to the member's personal representative within 3 months:

 Using the member's records, the personal representative must work out if the pension savings are more than the lifetime allowance.
 They can ask for extra information from the scheme administrator to allow them to do this.